Analysis: Putin paints a foreboding picture of what lies ahead in Ukraine

 Vladimir Putin has painted a foreboding picture of what lies ahead in Ukraine

-Analysis: Russian president’s remarkable televised address makes efforts to find a diplomatic solution to the crisis all the more difficult
+Analysis: Russian president’s announcement makes efforts to find a diplomatic solution to the crisis more difficult

-The meeting Vladimir Putin convened of Russia’s Security Council started when there was fresh hope that diplomacy may yet prevail to avert a war in Europe.
+The meeting Vladimir Putin convened of Russia’s security council started when there was fresh hope that diplomacy may yet prevail to avert a war in Europe.

 Emmanuel Macron had a telephone call with the Russian president which was said to be positive, meetings were due between Sergei Lavrov and the US secretary of state Antony Blinken and the French foreign minister Jean-Yves Le Drian later in the week, and there was the chance of another summit between Joe Biden and Mr Putin.

-But by the time Mr Putin finished his speech following the Security Council session, the hopes of a peaceful resolution to the crisis were close to being in tatters.
+But by the time Mr Putin finished his speech following the security council session, the hopes of a peaceful resolution to the crisis were close to being in tatters.

 Mr Putin recognised the “Peoples Republics” of Donetsk and Luhansk as independent states, something Moscow has not done for the last eight years since they were formed.
 One of the results of this would be that Russian troops can now be sent openly rather than surreptitiously, into these separatist enclaves.